Woohoo: VST takes the next step

 The super cool thing with DB Optimizer 3.0 is we can overlay the diagram with the actual execution path (I think this is so awesome)

-For the digram we can see Oracle starts with B and joins to A. The result if this is joined to C. Is this the optimal path?
+For the digram we can see Oracle starts (green node) with B and joins to A. The result if this is joined to C (red node, the end of joining).

 Well, let’s keep the same indexes and just add some constraints: